cloudposse/geodesic/README.md

 * **Secure** - TLS/PKI, OAuth2, MFA Everywhere, remote access VPN, [ultra secure bastion/jumphost](https://github.com/cloudposse/bastion) with audit capabilities and slack notifications, [IAM assumed roles](https://github.com/cloudposse/aws-assume-role/), automatic key rotation, encryption at rest, and VPCs;
 * **Repeatable** - 100% Infrastructure-as-Code, with support for scriptable admin tasks in any language, including terraform;
 * **Extensible** - A framework where everything can be be extended to work the way you want to to;
-* **Comprehensive** - our [helm charts library](https://github.com/cloudposse/charts) are designed to tightly integrate your cloud-platform with Github Teams and Slack Notifications
+* **Comprehensive** - our [helm charts library](https://github.com/cloudposse/charts) are designed to tightly integrate your cloud-platform with Github Teams and Slack Notifications and CI/CD systems like TravisCI, CircleCI or Jenkins;
 * **OpenSource** - Permissive [APACHE 2.0](LICENSE) license means no lock-in and no on-going license fees

 Geodesic is is exactly what you need for a secure, turnkey cloud platform that packages everything a typical startup or technology organization needs to get up and running in record time without compromising security or preventing customization.